vespa-engine/vespa/Code-map.md

 It covers the modules you are most likely to encounter as a developer.
-The rest are either small and needed for technical reasons or doing one thing which should be self-explanatory, or implementing the cloud service run by the Vespa team which we don't expect anybody else to run and therefor be interested in changing.
+The rest are either small and needed for technical reasons or doing one thing which should be self-explanatory, or implementing the cloud service run by the Vespa team which we don't expect anybody else to run and therefore be interested in changing.